encode/django-rest-framework/docs/tutorial/1-serialization.md

 The tutorial is fairly in-depth, so you should probably get a cookie and a cup of your favorite brew before getting started.
 If you just want a quick overview, you should head over to the [quickstart] documentation instead.

+---

+**Note**: The final code for this tutorial is available in the [tomchristie/rest-framework-tutorial][repo] repository on GitHub.
+There is also a sandbox version for testing, [available here][sandbox].

+---

 ## Setting up a new environment

 Before we do anything else we'll create a new virtual environment, using [virtualenv].
 This will make sure our package configuration is keep nicely isolated from any other projects we're working on.